-The kidney and urinary systems help the body to eliminate liquid waste called urea,
+The kidney and urinary systems help the body to get rid of liquid waste called urea.

-and to keep chemicals, such as potassium and sodium, and water in balance.
-Urea is
+They also help to keep chemicals (such as potassium and sodium) and water in balance.

-produced when foods containing protein, such as meat, poultry, and certain vegetables,
+Urea is produced when foods containing protein (such as meat, poultry, and certain

-are broken down in the body.
-Urea is carried in the bloodstream to the kidneys.
+vegetables) are broken down in the body.
+Urea is carried in the blood to the kidneys.

-This

-is where it is removed along with water and other wastes in the form of urine.
+This is where it is removed, along with water and other wastes in the form of urine.

-production of erythropoietin.
-This controls red blood cell production in the
+the hormone erythropoietin.
+This hormone controls red blood cell production in the

-bone

-marrow.
-Kidneys also regulate the acid-base balance and conserve fluids.
+bone marrow.
+The kidneys also control the acid-base balance and conserve fluids.